Hoeller McLaughlin PLLC | Fort Worth Assault Lawyer | Criminal Defense

 12. 3G Offenses (These often overlap with many of the charges above)

 At Hoeller McLaughlin PLLC, we have some of the top criminal defense attorneys in Fort Worth and the surrounding Tarrant County area.
 We take the time to listen to your needs and help you develop a professional strategy for your defense.
 Our goal is a dismissal, no bill, not guilty, or a reduction of your charge with a eye to the future for a chance to seal your record with an expunction or non-disclosure.
-Our team has already secured two NOT GUILTY verdicts in felony jury trials this year.
+Our team has already secured two NOT GUILTY verdicts in felony jury trials this year, as well as a mid-trial dismissal.

 What we offer in your Tarrant County Criminal Defense: